Lanrey-waju/lite-lookup/README.md

 ### Interactive Shell Mode
 Enter the interactive mode for continuous lookups without reconnecting:

-- `litelookup -i`
+- `lookup -i`

-While in the interactive mode, you can toggle verbosity:
+If you wish to generate verbose responses while in the interactive mode, use

-- `litelookup -i -v`
+- `lookup -i -v` or `lookup -iv`
+The responses you get with this will be slightly detailed without overwhelming you.

 To exit the interactive mode, type: